 The medical model of care has regained ground in the name of safety.
 Isolation has and continues to have detrimental effects on those who live and work in senior living.
 Protecting our most vulnerable citizens from COVID-19 is essential, but the priority must be finding ways to do this while honouring and supporting individuals’ choices and need for connection.

 We all want to create and support communities where older adults can live life to the fullest.
 Many dedicated individuals and organizations across the country demonstrated incredible resilience and found creative ways to do this even during pandemic restrictions.

-Walk with Me 2022 will provide the forum we all need to reconnect, reimagine and recommit to changing the culture of aging in Canada.
+Walk with Me 2022 provided the forum we all need to reconnect, reimagine and recommit to changing the culture of aging in Canada.
 Now is the time to share innovative and creative solutions to help us move forward.

 What is Walk with Me?